haggggg/joblisting2/README.md

 # Job Listing
- Job listing in RageUI
+ Job listing RageUI
-It's a simple job listing in RageUI
+It's a simple job listing with RageUI

 You can configure the jobs in the config.lua Config.jobs